 Of course, as with most recipes on TFD, this one is open to adaption in more ways than one.
 You could fill your dish with more fruit, a combination of fruits, or alternatively double the crumble if you fancy more of a crusty bite.
 If you’re baking an apple crumble, pre-toss your diced apples with a pinch of warming spices (a dash of nutmeg is never amiss!), or even swap the unrefined sugars mentioned below with your preferred choice of sugar.
 The options are truly endless once you nail the classic formula!

-    - 2-3 large pieces of your chosen fruit; if you are baking a berry crumble, about 1 cup of fresh berries should do.
-(You can always add more fruit if you prefer your crumble to be more fruity than crumbly).
+- 2-3 large pieces of your chosen fruit (if you are baking a berry crumble, about 1 cup of fresh berries should do)

 - pinch of salt

 - Make the fruit filling.
 Peel, pit, dice or slice your fruit as appropriate into bite-sized chunks (taking care to remove seeds or other inedible parts)

 - Toss your fruit in a mixing bowl with the brown sugar, flour, cinnamon and vanilla extract, until the fruit pieces are evenly coated.
 You can always taste-test a small piece and adjust the sweetness as required.

 - Prepare the crumble topping.
 Whisk together the flour, jaggery (or your choice of sugar), cinnamon and a pinch of salt.

 - Cut the butter into little pieces and add it to the dry flour mixture, using your fingers to mix until crumbly.
 (When baking chunkier or juicier fruits such as peaches, I’m careful not to over-mix so that the crumble shapes up in large, heavier clusters to add a complementary texture).

 - Prepare the ramekins.
 Distribute the fruit filling between the ramekins, spreading a layer of crumble evenly over the fruit.